 Our experience with OMEP has been exemplary.
 The counsel we've received has been invaluable.

 Consistent dehydration is critical for Food For The Sole’s product.
-Dehydrator batches often had problems due to dehydrators overheating at night, which wasted ingredients and labor.
-The manufacturer sought a way to easily monitor the dehydrators and make changes before losses occurred.
-OMEP identified an advanced technology opportunity and set up real-time monitoring using thermocouple sensors in the dehydrators.
+Dehydrator batches often had problems, often due to dehydrators overheating at night, wasting ingredients and labor.
+Food For The Sole sought a way to easily monitor the dehydrators and make changes before losses occurred.
+OMEP identified an advanced technology opportunity using Internet of Things, setting up real-time monitoring using thermocouple sensors in the dehydrators.
 The sensors send data through a Wi-Fi gateway to a cloud database once per minute.
 Visual dashboards and event triggers report dehydrator performance, making reports available even from offsite.
 Alarms trigger when temperatures are out of range, allowing leadership to address issues immediately.
-Sensors also provided actionable data to continuously improve production and in return boost morale for staff.
+Sensors also provide actionable data to continuously improve production and a morale boost for staff.
 The kitchen team puts energy and love into creating food and no longer suffers the lost efforts due to dehydrator issues.